lambdude/program-design/README.md

 # Program Design

-A book about principles of software design.
+A book about software design in the context of Rust.